-Give your old, worm out vinyl floor a new look with elegant tile.
+Give your old, worn out vinyl floor a new look with elegant tile.
 We'll show you how to save hundreds of dollars by installing the floor yourself.
 Even if you don't have any tile experience, you can tile your bathroom floor in a weekend and end up with a great looking, durable floor.

 Whether you're replacing an old shabby floor or installing a new one, you can't beat ceramic or stone tile for durability and appearance.
 When laid properly, it's virtually a forever floor that requires almost no care and maintenance.
 And you can select materials from a vast array of colors and textures.